vedph/cadmus-migration-v2/docs/add.md

 5 --> 6[_XX]
 ```

 ▶️ (5) **apply text tree filters**: optionally, apply filters to the tree nodes.
 Each of the filters takes the input of the previous one and generates a new tree.
-TODO block filter
+Typically, an essential filter here is the block linear tree text filter, which splits nodes wherever they include newlines.
+This ensures that each node has at most 1 newline, and that it appears at the end of its text.
+This is often required to ensure that text blocks will be correctly rendered.

 ▶️ (6) **render the text tree** (via an `ITextTreeRenderer`):